StaticStudios/static-website/app/md/rules.md

 without altering gameplay mechanics.

 However, any client or mod that gives an unfair advantage is not allowed.
-Disallowed modifications include, but are not limited to, X-Ray or resource detection tools, auto clickers, aim assists, aimbots, auto fishing, movement or speed hacks, and pathing/farming bots.
+Disallowed modifications include, but are not limited to, X-Ray or resource detection tools, aim assists, aimbots, auto fishing, movement or speed hacks, and pathing/farming bots.
 These create imbalances in gameplay and will result in penalties if used.

 ### Server Bugs and Exploits